Taki-Eddine/SSS-Par2/README.md

 Crypto Chall TimCTF

-This challenge is the seconde SSS (Shamir Secret Sharing) challenge put on timctf [BTW thanks to go to the organizers ^^] You can find attached here the different files provided with the task.
+This challenge is the seconde SSS (Shamir Secret Sharing) challenge put on timctf [BTW thanks to the organizers ^^] You can find attached here the different files provided with the task.